devfile/registry/README.md

 ## Meetings

-Information regarding meetings for the Devfile project can be found in [GOVERNANCE.md](GOVERNANCE.md#meetings)
+Information regarding meetings for the Devfile project can be found in [GOVERNANCE.md](https://github.com/devfile/api/blob/e37cd6b0b4ac21524a724e68373746393b91b9ed/GOVERNANCE.md#meetings)

 ## Slack

-There is a Slack channel open for discussion as part of the Kubernetes Slack, you can find it [here](https://kubernetes.slack.com/messages/devfile)
+There is a Slack channel open for discussion under the Kubernetes Slack workspace, you can find it [here](https://kubernetes.slack.com/messages/devfile)